chibiboba/JS-120/Exam Part 2/Cheat Sheet.md

 - The `Array.from` method takes an **array-like object** as an argument and returns a new array with the equivalent element values.

+- Can be used to convert string to an array, to use array methods.

 - An **array like object** is  all objects that have a `length` property.

   - any object that has a `length` property (most important) and provides indexed access to some of its properties with the `[index]` notation.
   - All objects that have a `length` property is an array like object.
+  - A string object is an array like object.
+    - `String` objects also have a `length` property and use index-based element access.
+    - We are able to use a string primitive value to access the properties and methods defined for `String` objects.

   ```node
   > Array.from({length: 3})